The FrontalCortex question bank is free for everyone, everywhere.

 E) 6 months

-At the age of 6 months, a normal child who is meeting her normal language milestones should be able to pronounce single syllables and imitate speech sounds.
-Socially, she should be able to prefer her mother to other people and enjoy looking at a mirror.
-In terms of motor function, she should be able to use a raking grasp, transfer an object from one hand to the other, and sit with support.
+Socially, he should be able to prefer his mother to other people and enjoy looking at a mirror.
+In terms of motor function, he should be able to transfer an object from one hand to the other, use a raking grasp, and sit with support.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 5